Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Critical scaling and conformable derivatives in physical systems

-When expressing power-law behavior near the critical temperature $T_{c}$, the choice of expression depends on the temperature regime.
+When expressing the power-law behavior near the critical temperature $T_{c}$, the choice of expression depends on the temperature regime.
 For temperatures below the critical point ($T<T_{c}$), one uses $(T_{c}-T)^{\beta}$, as this quantity remains positive and correctly describes observables such as the order parameter (e.g., magnetization or superconducting gap), which typically grow as $T$ decreases below $T_{c}$.
 For temperatures above the critical point ($T>T_{c}$), the appropriate form is $(T-T_{c})^{\beta}$, which applies to quantities that diverge as the system approaches $T_{c}$ from above, such as the heat capacity or magnetic susceptibility.
 When a symmetric form is desired, valid on both sides of the transition, a common convention is to use the absolute value $|T-T_{c}|^{\beta}$, which appears frequently in generalized scaling laws and in the unified description of critical divergences.

-\subsection{Conformable Derivatives: Bridging Classical, Geometric, and Fractional Perspectives}
+\subsection{Conformable derivatives: Bridging classical, geometric, and fractional perspectives}

-The conformable derivative provides a powerful intermediary between classical differential operators and fully nonlocal fractional derivatives.
-While fractional calculus introduces long-range memory and non-locality, it is often analytically cumbersome and dimensionally ambiguous.
-The conformable derivative, as defined in Eq.(\ref{eq:Conformable Derivative}), offers a tractable alternative.
-For $\mu=1$, it reduces to the classical derivative, while for $\mu<1$, it captures essential features of fractional scaling, such as subdiffusion, intermittency, and fractal geometry, without requiring nonlocal integration kernels.
+As we will show, the conformable derivative provides a powerful intermediary between classical differential operators and fully nonlocal fractional derivatives.
+While fractional calculus introduces long-range memory and non-locality \citep{Metzler2000,lenzi,Metzler2004,mathai2017introduction}, it is often analytically cumbersome and dimensionally ambiguous.
+The conformable derivative (\ref{eq:Conformable Derivative}) offers a tractable alternative.
+For $\mu=1$, it reduces to the classical derivative, while for $\mu<1$, it captures essential features of fractional scaling, such as subdiffusion, intermittency, and fractal geometry, without requiring nonlocal integration kernels \citep{Khalil2014,Abdeljawad2015}.

-This makes the conformable framework especially suitable for systems exhibiting complex thermodynamic behaviors, including those described by generalized statistics (e.g., Tsallis entropy).
-Crucially, from a dimensional standpoint, the conformable derivative maintains physical unit consistency:
+This makes the conformable framework especially suitable for systems exhibiting complex thermodynamic behaviors, including those described by generalized statistics (e.g., Tsallis entropy) \citep{tsallis1988,Weberszpil2025qdeformation,Weberszpil2025a,TsallisBook2009,Weberszpil2015}.
+Crucially, from a dimensional standpoint, the conformable derivative maintains physical unit consistency,